skgithub14/portfolio-data-pipeline/README.md

 ### Description

-**Purpose:** clean and curate a messy clinical data set from genetic clinic sites from across the US and Latin America.
-Format it for analysis by two different hereditary cancer syndrome models, BayesMendel and PanelPRO.
+**Purpose:** clean and curate a messy clinical dataset from genetics clinics based across the US and Latin America.
+The dataset was cleaned and formatted to be compatible with 2 different hereditary cancer syndrome models: BayesMendel and PanelPRO.

 **Content:** The dataset consists of pedigrees (family trees in tabular format) with demographics, genetics, surgical, cancer history data, and other clinical data.